gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 </plugin>
 ```

-This code defines `triggered-publisher` plugin, It accepts messages of type `ignition.msgs.Int32` on the `/keyboard/keypress` topic and if the value in the `data` field matches `16777235`(Up arrow) it outputs a `Twist` message on the `cmd_vel` topic with value `x: 0.5`, `z: 0.0`.
+This code defines the `triggered-publisher` plugin.
+It accepts messages of type `ignition.msgs.Int32` on the `/keyboard/keypress` topic and if the value in the `data` field matches `16777235`(Up arrow key) it outputs a `Twist` message on the `cmd_vel` topic with values `x: 0.5`, `z: 0.0`.

-Now launch the `car_demo.sdf` and our robot should move forward as we press the Up arrow key &#8593;.
+Now launch `car_demo.sdf` and our robot should move forward as we press the Up arrow key &#8593;.

-There is a demo explains how the [Triggered Publisher](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo2/tutorials/triggered_publisher.md) works.
+There is a demo explaining how the [Triggered Publisher](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo2/tutorials/triggered_publisher.md) works.

 ### Moving using arrow keys

-To see what values sent on the `/keyboard/keypress` when pressing the arrows we can use `--echo` or `-e` option
+To see what values are sent on the `/keyboard/keypress` topic when pressing the arrows we can use the `--echo` or `-e` option

-* Run the model in one terminal.
+* Run the model in one terminal:

     `ign gazebo car_demo.sdf`

-* In another terminal run the following command.
+* In another terminal run the following command:

     `ign topic -e -t /keyboard/keypress`

-Start press the arrows keys and see what values they give:
+Start pressing the arrows keys and see what values they give:

 * Left &#8592;  : 16777234
 * Up  &#8593;   : 16777235
 * Right &#8594; : 16777236
 * Down &#8595;  : 16777237

-We will add `Triggered publisher` plugin for each arrows for example the backward arrow.
+We will add the `Triggered publisher` plugin for each arrow key.
+For example, the Down arrow:

 ```xml
 <!-- Moving Backward-->